anupsingh921/Python_Projects/README.md

 # Python_Projects

-This repository contains various Python projects that I have developed as part of my hands-on learning with Python.
-Each project demonstrates different aspects of Python programming and showcases my progress and understanding of various libraries and APIs.
+This repository contains various simple Python projects that I have developed as part of my hands-on learning with Python.
+Each project demonstrates different aspects of Python programming and involves progress and understanding of various libraries and APIs.

 ### 1. Robo Speaker
 A simple Python application that converts text input from the user into verbal output.